 Everyman was always a labor of love, successful only by the standards of the small press.
-Artie moved away from printing and publishing in 1981, after he fell in love with the art of animation.
-Everyman Studios became an animation studio, and it was renamed ARG!
+Artie largely lost interest in printing and publishing in 1981, after he fell in love with the art of animation.
+In 1981 Everyman Studios became an animation studio, and it was renamed ARG!
 Cartoon Animation in 1994.
 For more details, check out Artie Romero's personal site.

 New comix by Everyman Studios & friends

 The first issue of Nutso Toons was an 8 page minicomic published by Everyman Studios in 1979.
 In 2016, 37 years later, a second issue premiered to great acclaim at the Denver Independent Comics & Art Expo.